CraftTweaker/ZenScript/readme.md

 Additionally, it wasn't type-safe.
 There were no type definitions.
 On one hand, this is handy, since I didn't want to bother people with types.
 Following the tutorial was easy and the code was short.
-However, this gives a problem for the more experienced user, wanting to go beyond the basic tutorials: what are these values I'm working with, which properties does it have and which methods are available no it?
+However, this creates a problem for the more experienced user, wanting to go beyond the basic tutorials: what are these values I'm working with, what properties do they have, and which methods are available on them?
 It's not clear.

 As a balance, ZenScript allows mixed typed and typeless behavior.
-You don't need to define types anywhere - the compile will infer them where possible and exhibit typeless behavior when the type is effectively unknown.
-In nearly all the cases, the type is perfectly known and execution runs at native java speed.
+You don't need to define types anywhere - the compiler will infer them where possible and exhibit typeless behavior when the type is effectively unknown.
+In nearly all cases, the type is perfectly known and execution runs at native java speed.
 Since there are types, they can be documented and enforced.